 Pre-treat your fabric:

-I pretreat/scour my fabric before hand by washing in the machine on a warm or hot cycle with a tablespoon of soda ash, if you don't have soda ash you can use soda crystals or baking soda.
+I pretreat/scour my fabric beforehand by washing in the machine on a warm or hot cycle with a tablespoon of soda ash, if you don't have soda ash you can use soda crystals or baking soda.
 This will help remove any impurities, waxes oils etc. If your fabric or garment is heavily soiled maybe run it through twice.
-Do not put any detergent in as this will make it harder for the dye to penetrate the fibers of the fabric.
+Do not put any detergent in as this will make it harder for the dye to penetrate the fibres of the fabric.
 Once my fabric has been prepared I like to cut it up into strips and do some test runs before any fabric or garment dyeing.

 A note of Fabric: